DocBohn/CowPi_documentation/docs/source/hardware/inputs.rst

 The delay shown in line 4 is sometimes, but not always necessary.
-There is a slight delay between setting a pin's output value and being able to detect the change by reading a different pin's input value.
+The construction of some Cow Pi circuits (particularly mark 1 & 2 models) results in sufficient parasitic reactance that there is a detectable delay between setting a pin's output value and being able to detect the change when reading a different pin's input value.
 Some realizations of the pseudocode attempt to read the change before it can be read reliably;
 this usually manifests as one of the keypad's columns not being readable.
-The fix is to introduce a delay of at least one clock cycle (strictly speaking, one clock cycle is more than enough, but a shorter delay is not possible).
+The fix is to introduce a delay.
+Often, one microcontroller clock cycle is sufficient;
+however we have (rarely) seen constructions with sufficient parasitic reactance that a delay of more than one microsecond (but less than two) is necessary.

+We recommend a delay of 1µs, which generally should be sufficient regardless of the particular Cow Pi model, microcontroller, and construction quality.
+If you find that 1µs is insufficient, then introduce a 2µs delay.
-For our purposes, this should be managed by introducing a 1µs delay using the Arduino core library's ``delayMicroseconds()``.
+*This delay should be managed with a busy-wait until at least 1µs has elapsed.*

 |